Research Innovation Hub / Research Methodology

 Crafting Research Questions

-A research question is the central, organising inquiry of your study.
-It is not a topic, a hypothesis, or a statement of intent — it is a precise, answerable question that determines the scope, methodology, and direction of everything that follows.
-According to Creswell & Creswell (2018), a well-formulated research question is the single most important element of a research design.
+A research question is the central, organising inquiry of a study.
+It is not a topic, a hypothesis, or a statement of intent.
+It is a precise, answerable question that determines the scope, methodology, and direction of everything that follows.
+Creswell and Creswell (2018) identify the well-formulated research question as the single most important element of a research design.

-A research question is a clear, focused, concise, complex, and arguable question around which you centre your research.
-It must be specific enough to be feasibly answered within the scope of your study, yet broad enough to be academically significant.
+Definition A research question is a clear, focused, concise, and arguable question around which the researcher centres the entire study.
+It must be specific enough to be feasibly answered within the study's scope, yet significant enough to constitute a meaningful contribution to the field.

 Why Research Questions Matter